 Your family history is an important part of what makes you unique.
 Unfortunately as many families grow, parts of their heritage and stories are lost in time—but not forever.

 We’re fortunate to have a variety of tools available to make the process of uncovering and preserving our family history a lot easier than what our grandparents had to do.
 If you’re embarking on a journey to discover your family’s history, here are 10 tools to aid you in your work.

 Explore and preserve your family history with a digital family tree from Family Search .
 Start building your tree with the familial information you already know or ask relatives to help you fill in the blanks.

-As your tree grows, you can look up missing ancestors in Family Share’s database of existing family trees and ancestral information.
+As your tree grows, you can look up missing ancestors in Family Search’s database of existing family trees and ancestral information.
 Finalize your tree by adding photos and stories.

 Most people use search engines to conduct research for school projects or learn more about a product before buying, but they are also a great resource for genealogy.
-As family historian, you can use Google to search for significant moments in your family’s history, look for ancestors and access data from government archives.
+Through the use of Google, you can search for significant moments, such as births, deaths, and obituaries, in your family’s history, look for ancestors and access data from government archives.